AsalAlghamdi/react-first-app/README.md

 # React App

-This is my first React app I have done 👩‍💻
+This is my first React app 👩‍💻

 ## How to run
 This is a React project so it is needs all the depenceis